Maintaining Eye Health

 Glycemic index and AMD

 The glycemic index (GI) of foods might also be related to AMD risk.
-The GI is determined by how quickly foods containing carbohydrates are able to raise your blood sugar.
-If a food has a high GI, it raises your blood sugar more rapidly and abruptly than one with a low GI, and so a mix of foods with various glycemic indices are ideal.
+The GI is determined by how quickly foods containing carbohydrates raise your blood sugar.
+If a food has a high GI, it raises your blood sugar more rapidly and abruptly than one with a low GI.
+This is why a mix of foods with various glycemic indices is ideal.
 Fat and fiber often reduce the GI of a food.
 A higher GI diet may be linked to an increased risk of early AMD, and diets higher in fiber and lower-GI foods may be associated with a reduced risk of early AMD.6

 Obtaining nutrients